subsquid/specs/network-rfc/04_network_communication.md

 Logs Collectors listen for incoming query logs from Portals and store them in the DB (ClickHouse) filtering duplicates on the DB level.

 Later, these logs may be used for [response validation](09_logs_validation.md).

+Any participant on the network is allowed to subscribe to this topic and listen for client logs.